Little People (toys): Redesigned Little People

-Episodes and videos

-Since 1999, 138 individual episodes and six music videos have been produced for the Little People franchise.
-They have been collected into around 30 volumes and released for home media on VHS and over 15 DVDs with some being distributed by Artisan Entertainment and Lionsgate Home Entertainment through Family Home Entertainment.
+In 2013, the figures were redesigned to be taller and posed for more personality.
+The brand was rebooted in 2018, keeping the same characters, but using a simplified figure style.

 Little People A to Z Learning Zoo

-In 2007, Fisher-Price produced the Little People A to Z learning zoo.
+In 2007, Fisher-Price produced the Little People A to Z Learning Zoo.
 This production introduced animals to the Little People family.
-The A to Z learning zoo includes 26 animals that each begin with a different letter of the alphabet.
+The A to Z Learning Zoo includes 26 animals that each begin with a different letter of the alphabet.
 This interactive play mat allows children to learn the alphabet, recognize letters, and learn facts about animals.
 This was a significant step for the company, as education is now infused in their product.